-While you have the plates in place, you will stay in a single room in the hospital.
-This is because the plates give off a small amount of radiation.
+While you have the plaques in place, you will stay in a single room in the hospital.
+This is because the plaques give off a small amount of radiation.
 So other people in the room are exposed to it.
 Your nurses will monitor the amount of time your visitors spend in your room.
 And as a precaution, they will only be able to stay for a set period of time so that they don’t get too much exposure to the radiation.
 Pregnant women and children will not be able to visit you at all.

-When the treatment time is up, you have another operation to remove the radioactive plates.
+When the treatment time is up, you have another operation to remove the radioactive plaques.
 After this, all the radiation is gone, along with the plaques.
 So you will not give off any radiation to yourself or anyone you are with.
 All your personal belongings that were in the room with you during the treatment are safe to take home.
 They won’t be radioactive.

 There is more information on the safety procedures for internal radiotherapy in the main radiotherapy section.
 It can be quite difficult and boring having to stay in one room, even if it is only for a few days.
 Make sure you take something to keep you occupied.
 Recordings of favourite music or talking books are a good idea.
 It is safe to watch TV and needs very little eye movement.
 The ward will usually provide a radio or TV.
 If they can’t provide one, ask if you can take your own in.